labyrinthinesecurity/silhouette/README.md

 ```

 ## Run
 To sort your SPNs, run ***silhouette.py*** without options.
-It will generate *sorted_NHIs.csv* in the local directory.
+It will generate *sorted_NHIs_timestamp.csv* in the local directory.
 This CSV file will contain all SPN IDs having 'actions' or 'data actions' permissions in your Tenant, along with their associated scores and other useful statistics:
 - *pid*, the SPN principalID
 - *name*, display name (if any)
 - *type*, typically Application or ManagedIdentity for NHIs